maicos-devel/scatterkit/README.rst

 =============

 For details, tutorials, and examples, visit our official `documentation`_.
-We also provide the `latest documentation`_ for the current development version of MAICoS.
+We also provide the `latest documentation`_ for the current development version of Scatterkit.

 .. _`documentation`: https://scatterkit.readthedocs.io
 .. _`latest documentation`: https://scatterkit.readthedocs.io/en/latest